sigmf/SigMF/sigmf-spec.md

 6. The names of the metadata and dataset files must be identical (excepting their extensions).

+`SigMF Collection` Rules:
+1. The collection MUST be defined in its own file, separate from any Recording's metadata.
+2. The collection file MUST be stored in UTF-8 encoding.
+3. The collection file MUST have a `.sigmf-collection` filename extension.

 #### SigMF Archives

 The metadata and dataset files that comprise a `SigMF Recording` may be combined into a file archive.
-A `SigMF Archive` may contain multiple `SigMF Recordings`.
+A `SigMF Archive` may contain multiple `SigMF Recordings`, which may be related by a `SigMF Collection`.

 1. The archive MUST use the `tar` archive format, as specified by POSIX.1-2001.
 2. The archive file's filename extension MUST be `.sigmf`.
 3. The archive MUST contain the following files: for each contained recording with some name given here meta-syntactically as `N`, files named `N` (a directory), `N/N.sigmf-meta`, and `N/N.sigmf-data`.
-4. The archive MUST NOT contain any other files unless their pathnames begin with `N/N`, for some `N` which has `.sigmf-meta` and `.sigmf-data` files as described above.
+4. The archive MAY contain a `.sigmf-collection` file in the top-level directory.
 5. It is RECOMMENDED that if recordings in an archive represent a continuous dataset that has been split into separate recordings, that their filenames reflect the order of the series by appending a hyphenated zero-based index